Soul Calibur 2

 but you have to practice a lot to get to that point.
 It may take some time, but

-once you master the control of your character and discover eons of mix-up
+once you master the control of your character and discover all the options (because

-than when you first started playing.
+from when you first started playing it.
 Soul Calibur 2 is that damn good.

 The Gamecube version's exclusive